FAQ

 Is this thing good for kids?

 It’s really, really cool for kids.
-Children of all ages are welcome everywhere at the conference, including the Main Presentations.
-We don’t provide child-care, but we do have a playroom with toys set up to help parents entertain their littlest unschoolers.
-And if you do want someone to help with your kids, there are usually teens available who would love to make a couple of dollars to babysit during a session.
-Most of our funshops are geared towards children, plus there will be a music room for singing and dancing, a video/computer game room for our gamers, and a room with board games, DDR and fort-building.
+Most of our funshops are geared towards children, plus there will be music, art, singing and dancing, a virtual game room for our gamers, and a room with ongoing board games.
 LIFE is Good is first and foremost a family event.

 Is there a Facebook Group for this conference?